Enjection/ydb/ydb/core/tx/datashard/incr_restore_plan.md

 - Fixed all build errors, including type mismatches and unused/undeclared variable errors
 - Wired correct source/destination path parameters into operation construction
 - Updated this plan to reflect current status and next steps
+- **Tested integration: DataShard receives and completes operation, but no data is transferred or merged**
+- **Identified root cause: Transaction is missing required fields for DataShard to perform incremental restore**
+- **Checked logs and test output**: Confirmed that DataShard receives and completes the operation, but no data is transferred or merged.
+The test output and logs are now documented for the next agent to review for further debugging.
+- **Next agent action**: Please review the attached logs and test output to further diagnose why the DataShard is not applying incremental data changes.
+Focus on transaction field wiring and DataShard execution unit triggers.
+For this iteration they are available here: /home/innokentii/ydbwork2/ydb/ydb/core/tx/datashard/logs

 ---